sysadminmike/couch-to-postgres/README.md

     )

-Create trigger pto stop data being inserted into the table from sql and send off to couch instead
+Create trigger to stop data being inserted into the table from sql and send off to couch instead

     CREATE TRIGGER add_doc_to_couch
     BEFORE INSERT OR UPDATE